Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details

-Click for DetailsThe card in the center right represents what stands between you and your partner.
+Click for DetailsThe card at the base of the staff represents your role or attitude.
 Four of Wands (Completion): A chance to rest and rejoice, having successfully resolved a matter of great import.
 The initial success of a business venture or creative project.
 The blossoming of a friendship or romantic relationship.
 Conclusions drawn based on hard won experience.
 Spiritual, material, or emotional rewards for diligent effort.
 May suggest marriage, childbirth, or a victory celebration.